elvispolimi/muDock/README.md

 - Device is one of the following
   - **CPU** use the CPU of the target machine, each IDS is a thread with the specify affinity

-The full list of supported devices can be found in [here](./mudock/include/mudock/devices/device_types.hpp), while the languages list in [here](./mudock/include/mudock/devices/language_types.hpp)
+The full list of supported devices can be found in [here](./mudock/include/mudock/devices/device_types.hpp), while the kernel types list in [here](./mudock/include/mudock/devices/kernel_types.hpp)

 ## Repository structure